 Principles of Advertising

-In this module, you will cover basic advertising concepts and study the roles that advertisers, advertising agencies, the media and other related professional bodies play in the industry, as well as how the industry works to reach its target audience.
+This module underlines basic advertising concepts and the roles that advertisers, advertising agencies, the media and other related professional bodies play in the industry, as well as how the industry works to reach its target audience.

-This subject aims to help you express your opinions and views in English and to further improve reading comprehension as well as writing academic essays confidently.
+This module aims to help you develop and enhance your reading, writing, listening and speaking skills to express your opinions and views in English and write academic essays confidently.

-This module will expose you to the skills needed for effective presentations.
-It also encourages you to think critically about your audience and your purpose of presenting while planning for and delivering a presentation.
+You will learn the skills needed for effective presentations.
+This module encourages you to think critically about your audience and the purpose of presenting when planning for and delivering the presentation.

-This module invites you to change your creative mindset by helping you understand creativity, what it takes to be creative and how to be a creative thinker.
-It also helps in honing your analytical skills.
+This module sets out to change your mind-set by helping you understand creativity, what it takes to be creative and how to be a creative thinker.
+Besides enhancing your creative thinking ability, it also helps you hone analytical skills.

 Introduction to Sociology